MicrosoftDocs/powerapps-docs/includes/short-maxlength.md

-A positive integer that determines how many characters a user can type into a text-input control.
+**MaxLength** A positive integer that determines how many characters a user can type into a text-input control.